RandyMcMillan/nostr-p2p-nodejs/README.md

 ### Roadmap

-* Peer discovery.
+* Peer discovery: Currently, each node must be manually configured with a list of peers.
+It would be nice to have a message channel for peer discovery, with joins and leaves.
-* Public profiles.
+* Public profiles: Nodes should be able to take advantage of public profiles to advertise their presence and metadata.
-* Private stores.
+* Private stores: Each node should be able to maintain a private store of data for configuration and state.
-* Shared stores.
+* Shared stores: Nodes should be able to share data repositories with each other via shared stores.

 ## Installation